20 Areas of improvement examples and how to identify yours

 6. Delegation

-Delegation refers to assigning tasks to someone else.
-Especially if the other person is better suited for the task.
-Strong communication skills are important when delegating work.
-Make sure that tasks are clear, done right, and done quickly.
+Delegation involves assigning tasks to others who are better suited for them.
+Strong communication skills are essential when delegating work.
+Tasks should be straightforward, done right, and done quickly.
 Delegating also helps a team build trust and demonstrates teamwork skills.

 • Do you ask for help when you're overwhelmed, or do you try to do everything on your own?